mrfdev/1MB/Resources/BentoBox/README.md

 - Using any gametype addon, with the add-on: Challenges, version 1.2.0.
 - I've made this for a personal edge-case situation, don't use this if you don't know what you're doing of course.

+## Prerequisites

+- You must have an active server running, forked to the background with tmux, or you will have to edit the script to fit your personal situation.
+- I am using jq, this might not be installed by default.
+If it fails to find it, it will give you a hint how to get it.

 ## Installation

 - Get the `1MB-Challenges-Fix` file, and put it in the directory `~/plugins/BentoBox/database/ChallengesPlayerData`.